 - Technical knowledge is needed to install software and perform other daily tasks needed to ensure your website functions smoothly

-Dedicated hosting is more suited to established businesses with budgets to handle the cost, as well as those who have very high volumes of traffic to their blogs.
+Dedicated hosting isn’t likely to be a good option if you’re a brand new blogger.
+This type of web hosting plan is more suited to established businesses with budgets that can handle the cost, as well as those who have very high volumes of traffic to their blogs.

 Virtual Private Server: VPS Hosting (What is VPS Web Hosting?)

-Virtual private server (VPS) hosting is another popular type of web hosting you can consider for your powering your site.
-Using virtualization technology, VPS hosting creates an environment that mimics a dedicated server, but within a shared hosting setup.
+Virtual private server (VPS) hosting is another popular type of web hosting service you can consider for your powering your site.
+Using virtualization technology, VPS hosting creates an environment that mimics dedicated servers, but within a shared hosting setup.

 In essence, VPS hosting is a hybrid between shared and dedicated hosting.